Story so far…

 After the first round of chemo, I had another seizure.
 This time, the ambulance folk were already there when I woke up and they were even nicer than the previous lot.
 After some tests, I gave them a tour of the house and then I had my first-ever ambulance ride.
 I didn’t stay the night this time but they did their tests and we came home.
 Back to the chemo.

-Anyway.
 So that’s where we are now.
 My tumour symptoms are creeping up a bit and my memory is starting to wane.
-I read somewhere that you can plot the vocabulary that Agatha Christie used in each of her books to follow her decline.
+I read somewhere that you can plot the vocabulary that Agatha Christie used in each of her books to track her decline.
 That’s about where I am.
-I have another year to go with my philosophy degree so let’s hope it doesn’t need too much memory or vocabulary.
+I have another year to go with my philosophy degree so let’s hope I don’t have to remember too much or use a lot of vocabulary.